A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: INTRODUCTION

-Whichever GARCH-type model is chosen, the distribution of the returns depends on the distributional assumptions for the error term.
 It is well known, that every prediction, in order to be useful, has to come with a certain precision measurement.
 In this way the agent can know the uncertainty of the risk she is facing.
-Distributional assumptions permit to quantify this uncertainty about the future.
-However, the traditional premises of Normal or Student-t distributions may be rather restrictive.
-Alternatively, in this paper, we propose a Bayesian non-parametric approach avoiding the specification of a particular parametric distribution for the return innovations.
-More specifically, we consider a Dirichlet Process Mixture Model (DPM), firstly introduced by \cite{Antoniak1974}, with a Gaussian base distribution.
-This is a very flexible model that can be viewed as an infinite mixture of Gaussian distributions which includes, among others, the Gaussian, Student-t, logistic, double exponential, Cauchy and generalized hyperbolic distributions, among others.
+In the field of MGARCH models, the distribution of the returns, that strongly depends on the distributional assumptions for the error term, permits to quantify this uncertainty about the future.
+However, the traditional premises of multivariate Normal or Student-t distributions may be rather restrictive because usually the empirical distribution of returns is slightly skewed and their tails are fatter than those of a Gaussian distribution, see \cite{Rossi2010}, for example.
+Alternative parametric choices such as the Student-t density, see \cite{Fiorentini2003}, the skew-Student-t distribution, see \cite{Bauwens2005}, or finite mixtures of Gaussian distributions, see e.g.\ \cite{Ausin2007} and \cite{Galeano2010}, have been proposed in the literature that usually improve the fit of the GARCH models.
+However, all of them require the assumption of a certain parametric model.